gabidavila/gabriela.io/source/_posts/2016-07-22-creating-liquibase-migrations.md

 Don't worry if you run it twice, the change only happens once.

 Next post is how to add a legacy DB into Liquibase.

+To learn how to go deeper into Liquibase formats and documentation, access [this link](http://www.liquibase.org/documentation/).